RULES MEDITERRANEAN EPIC 2024

 15.3.
 At the final prize draw, the top three finishers in each category of the overall standings are called immediately to the podium, once all have crossed the finish line.

 15.4.
-Money prizes and UCI points are awarded only to Elite UCI categories at the Mediterranean Epic FULL (4 stages).
+Money prizes and UCI XCM points are awarded only to Elite UCI categories at the Mediterranean Epic after the final race results.
+U23 riders will be included in the Elite Category, forming a mixed category of Elite + U23

 16.1.
 The bicycle must comply with the regulations of the UCI, both in terms of technical characteristics and safety measures.